zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

 ## STEP 2: Use Cloudera Manager to Access the Cluster

 In this step, you will use CM to access the cluster.
 In an HA-cluster, CM runs on the first utility node, **`traininun0`**.
-You will use the reserved public IP address that is associated with **`traininun0`** that you created in **Lab 5, Access a BDS Node Using a Public IP Address**.
+You will use the reserved public IP address that is associated with **`traininun0`** that you created in step 2 of **Lab 4, Access a BDS Node Using a Public IP Address**.

 1. Open a Web browser window.